dynamic-and-active-systems-lab/uavrt_source/README.md

 rosdep install -i --from-path uavrt_source --rosdistro galactic -y
 ```

-There should be "build  install  log  uavrt_source" directories in the workspace root (~/uavrt_workspace) after ther following command:
+There should be "build  install  log  uavrt_source" directories in the workspace root (~/uavrt_workspace) after the following command:

 ```
 colcon build